cloudflare/cloudflare-docs/content/cloudflare-for-platforms/_partials/_txt-validation_post.md

   list: never
 ---

-Regardless of how you access them, your customers should place these at their authoritative DNS provider under the `"_acme-challenge"` DNS label.
+Your customers should place these at their authoritative DNS provider under the `"_acme-challenge"` DNS label.
 Once these TXT records are in place, validation and certificate issuance will automatically complete.

 {{<Aside type="note">}}